Dem campaign chief says GOP congressional moderates try to avoid talking abortion, guns - NewsBreak

 Dem campaign chief says GOP congressional moderates try to avoid talking abortion, guns

-The U.S. Supreme Court is set to issue a ruling within the next month on whether a Mississippi law banning most abortions after 15 weeks violates the Constitution.
-An abortion ban protest formed in Atlanta May 14, 2022.
-Ross Williams/Georgia Recorder
+Supporters of women's reproductive rights gather outside the U.S. Supreme Court on May 3, 2022, in protest of a leaked draft ruling that shows the court plans to overturn Roe v.
+Wade.
+(Jane Norman/States Newsroom)

-WASHINGTON — The U.S. House Democrat in charge of keeping the chamber blue in November’s midterm elections said Tuesday that Republicans running in suburban swing districts are trying to “hide” their views on abortion and gun legislation from voters.
+WASHINGTON — The U.S. House Democrat in charge of keeping the chamber blue in November’s midterm elections says Republicans running in suburban swing districts are trying to “hide” their views on abortion and gun legislation from voters.

 They’re also trying to avoid discussing whether Congress should pass new gun laws following two mass shootings, said Maloney, of New York.